dominictristram/spotirip/README.md

 - click on the gear icon and type any value for title (the script will overwrite this)
 - change the 'quality' setting to either low or high 'internet distribution' options.
 This just means it writes mp3 rather than AAC.
 Using mp3 allows us to easily change the tags
 - quit Piezo properly (using quit from the menu).
 It will remember these settings next time it launches, so you won't need to set them again.
+- the first time you run the script you will need to grant accessibility access to Terminal, then ctrl-c out and run again.

 # Usage: